ginocorrales/PhoneGap/readme.md

 # PhoneGap Workshop #

-In this tutorial, you create a fully functional employee directory application with PhoneGap.
-You will learn:
+In this tutorial, a fully functional employee directory application is created using with PhoneGap based in the Tutorial from Coenrates.org
+Here  You will learn:

 - How to use different local data storage strategies.
 - How to use several PhoneGap APIs such as Geolocation, Contacts, and Camera.